lefko2000/kuebiko/README.md

 Your solution must be able to run and respond to requests (it can take as long to calculate as you want).
 You can imagine it as a micro-service that could be run independently on a server.
 Additional notebooks, analysis or plots to accompany your model will be very welcomed!

+#### To Submit

+Send an email to: gautier.daganATgetmansa.com, remy.tincoATgetmansa.com and benjamin.cambierATgetmansa.com.

+You can send us a github link to your solution (preferred) or a zipped file with your code and explanations.
 We look forward to your solution 🙂

 ### Why kuebiko ?